VijayAdithyaBK/intelli-g/README.md

 ## 🤝 Contributing

-Got a better prompt?
-A smarter classifier?
-PRs are welcome!

-1. Fork it 🍴
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+1.  **Fork the Project**
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2.  **Create your Feature Branch** (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3.  **Commit your Changes** (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4.  **Push to the Branch** (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5.  **Open a Pull Request**

+Don't forget to give the project a star!
+Thanks again!

+### 🐛 Reporting Bugs

+Found a bug?
+Please open an [issue](https://github.com/VijayAdithyaBK/intelli-g/issues) and describe the problem, including which email caused the crash (redacted, of course!).

 ---

 ## 📜 License

 Distributed under the MIT License.
+This project is open for anyone to use, modify, and distribute.
 See `LICENSE` for more information.

 ---

+## 💖 Support

+If this project saved you time, please give it a ⭐️ on GitHub!
+It helps others find the project.

 <p align="center">
   <i>⚡ Crafted by Vijay Adithya B K</i>